cancmrt/filterbucks/README.md

 This property looking filter element level and deactivate this level.
 This element value can be true or false.
 If you are using true, selected filter element level will be deactivate.

+>  **data-selected**

+This property select default element by automaticly and filter elements on initialize.
+If you use this you should send extra configuration to settings like ControlInitiazeSelection = true

 >  **Other important notes.**